akanik/nicar22-mapping-masters/qgis-steps.md

 - **Units** = Project Units
 - **Extent** = Current window (make sure your map is zoomed to include all building permits)
 - **Y Spacing** = 2686
 - **Output File Name** = the output here will be a layer of hexagons with no data attributes.
 So we want to call it something pretty general.
 I like to include the geographic extent of the grid and the y spacing I used to create it.
 Let’s put this one in a directory called **atl-grids** and call it **atl-grid-2686y**.
 That way, if we need to adjust the size of our grid, we can save multiple grid files here and use them accordingly.
-Make sure to change the file type to `.gpkg` at the bottom of the finder popup window.

 Click Apply.